Journey to the Glendalough monastic site for wonderful walks and learn all about it’s history in the visitors centre.

 Note: Trains between Greystones and Bray travel every half hour approx. until 11pm.
 Ample free car-parking can be found just before the station in Greystones.

 Drive to Avoca and take in the Avoca Hand Weavers before walking to the village and set of “Ballykissangel”.
 Then walk from Avoca to the Meetings of the waters passing the old copper mines on route.
-The walk takes about 3 hours, tour guides and return bus can be organised through http://avocadaytour.ie/.
+The walk takes about 3 hours.

 Travel to the nearby Kilmacurragh Arboretum (Free entry) for wonderful walks around the estate and gardens.

-Afterwards head for Avondale House (Home of Charles Stewart Parnell) and have a picnic under the ancient trees before taking a stroll along one of the forest walks.
+Afterwards head for Avondale House ( Home of Charles Steward Parnell) and have a picnic under the ancient trees before enjoying the treetop walk.

 Travel to Greystones and take the DART train to Dublin City Centre.
 Get off at Pearse St Station (located at the back of Trinity College).
 Hop on an open top tour bus in front of Trinity College and travel around the city taking in the Guinness Brewery, Trinity College, The Jameson distillery, churches and Museums.
 Enjoy shopping on Grafton and Henry Street and have lunch in Temple Bar.
 Take the train back to Greystones and collect your car.